-The collision of Watchmen and DC superheroes continues in Doomsday Clock #8.
+The Collision of Watchmen and DC superheroes continues in Doomsday Clock #8.
 Superman has been an elusive character thus far in the series, not making many appearances.
-But in Doomsday Clock #8, writer Geoff Johns brings the last son of Krypton front and center.
+But in issue #8, writer Geoff Johns brings the last son of Krypton front and center.

 Though the series has had major time gaps in between issues, the series keeps getting better and better with each issue, leaving you on the edge of your seat waiting for all the dominoes to fall into place.

-For those who may not be following the series closely, let’s recap what is taking place in the DC world.
-The premise of the story surrounds the thought that most metacharacters in the world are American.
+For those who may not be following the series that closely, let’s recap what is taking place in the DC world.
+The premise of the story surrounds the thought that most meta characters in the world are American.
 This is

-In Doomsday Clock #8, Johns perfectly demonstrates how being a superhero isn’t continuously great.
+In Doomsday Clock #8, Johns perfectly demonstrates how being a superhero isn’t always so great.
 Sometimes the hero doesn’t make the right decision, which can then lead to drastic repercussions.
-With the majority of Doomsday Clock #8 focused around Superman and Firestorm, both are presented with situations in which their actions have major ramifications.
+With the majority of the issue focused around Superman and Firestorm, both are presented with situations in which their actions have major ramifications.
 Johns excels in giving the reader a view of how each character’s actions are viewed by the public.
 Not to mention how the public views our superheroes.

 Johns knows how heroes would be perceived in the real world today, and puts it on full display in this issue.
 Heroes would be questioned and put under the microscope.
 Every move or decision they make will be criticized and questioned.
-We find Firestorm feeling the stress of being a hero during this moment in the world.
+We see a Firestorm feeling the stress of being a hero during this moment in time in the world.
 Firestorm suffers a breakdown and causes massive damage.
 This act by Firestorm just increases the tension and rage from the public towards the superheroes.

 The Choices We Make

-Superman finds Firestorm, who fled the scene of his major meltdown — Superman convinces him that he can save the people he hurt and eventually proves him right.
+Superman finds Firestorm, who fled the scene of his major meltdown.
+Convincing him that he can save the people he hurt and eventually proving him right.
 Once Superman arrives in Russia, he confronts Vladimir Putin himself, who is speaking on the issue of superheroes.
 Superman speaks not seeing how his words can and will be interpreted the wrong way.
-This causes not only Putin to grow upset but Batman as well.
+Which causes not only Putin to grow upset but Batman as well.

 Superman attempts to convince people that Firestorm was not an American agent and that what he did was an accident, not an attack against Russia.
 This decision to choose sides proves costly for Superman.